Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/methods.rst

 resulting xmfa  le is then read by TSSpredator and the alignment information in the blocks is used to calculate a joint coordinate system for the aligned genomes and mappings between this coordinate system and the original genomic coordinates.
-In addition to the cross-genome comparison of detected TSS this allows for an alignment of RNA-seq 7 expression graphs, which can then be visualized in a genome browser.
-If di erent experimental conditions are compared with the same genome, the SuperGenome construction step is skipped (see Type of Study setting).
+In addition to the cross-genome comparison of detected TSS this allows for an alignment of RNA-seq expression graphs, which can then be visualized in a genome browser.
+If different experimental conditions are compared with the same genome, the SuperGenome construction step is skipped (see Type of Study setting).